MerrickMath/MerrickMath.github.io/index.md

-*"The enchanting charms of this sublime science reveal only to those who have the courage to go deeply into it."* - Carl Fredrich Gauss
+*"The enchanting charms of this sublime science reveal only to those who have the courage to go deeply into it."* - Carl Friedrich Gauss
 # Currently Teaching
 ## [Math 10C](Math10Current.md)